-We’ve selected these apps based on their user reviews, quality interfaces, and update frequency.
-If you’d like to suggest an app for this list, email us at firstname.lastname@example.org.
+We’ve selected these apps based on their quality, user reviews, and overall reliability.
+If you want to nominate an app for this list, email us at firstname.lastname@example.org.

 Period Tracker Lite